tylim88/FirelordJSDoc/docs/highlights/possibly_undefined.md

 <br/>

 :::note
-Union all read fields with `undefined` degrade developer experience because you need to always check for the `undefined`.
-Security comes with tradeoff, keep that in mind.
+Union all read fields with `undefined` degrade developer experience because you always need to check for `undefined`.

+The tradeoff of security is often ease of use.
 :::

 ## Array 🕊️

-If you assign `PossiblyReadAsUndefined` to array type directly, FirelordJS will replace them with error message.
+If you assign `PossiblyReadAsUndefined` to an array type directly, FirelordJS will replace them with error message.

 <div style={{ display:'flex', flexDirection:"column", alignItems:'center' }}>
     <img src='https://github.com/tylim88/FirelordJSDoc/blob/main/static/img/possiblyReadAsUndefined3.png?raw=true' />